Marty Gottesfeld: Where is Hacker and Social Activist Now?

 That week, the two institutions were having a fundraiser, and Marty discovered they had kept their donation page in the same network as their other information.
 Hence, the hacktivist launched a distributed denial-of-service (DDoS) to their computer systems and directed significant traffic there.
 The websites slowed down significantly, but this did not compromise the patients’ and medical records.
 As a result, BCH’s website and servers were out of service for almost seven days, causing utter chaos.

-Interestingly, the hospital claimed that the attack disrupted day-to-day operations as well as research being done.
-The authorities further alleged that the attack cost $300,000 to mitigate, resulting in another $300,000 in losses due to the hospital’s donation website crashing.
-This major incident brought much attention and support for Justina’s case, but it also put Marty on the FBI’s radar in October 2014.
+Interestingly, the hospital claimed the attack disrupted day-to-day operations as well as ongoing researchs.
+The authorities further alleged the attack cost $300,000 to mitigate, resulting in another $300,000 in losses due to the hospital’s donation site crashing.
+This incident brought much attention and support for Justina’s case, but it also put Marty on the FBI’s radar in October 2014.

-In February 2016, Marty Gottesfeld realized that the FBI was closing in on him.
-Hence, he discreetly left for Cuba with his wife, Dana Barach, but their sailboat broke down at sea, and they sent out a distress call.
+In February 2016, Marty realized the FBI was closing in on him.
+Hence, he discreetly left for Cuba with his wife, Dana Barach, only for their sailboat to break down at sea, leaving them with no choice but to send out a distress call.
 A nearby Disney cruise ship responded and rescued them, but the hacktivist was arrested upon arrival in Miami.
 Marty was charged with conspiracy and intentional damage to a protected computer under the Computer Fraud and Abuse Act.
-In 2019, his case went to trial three years later, and he was found guilty on two counts.
+In 2019, his case went to trial, and he was found guilty on two counts.

-Marty was sentenced to ten years in prison and is currently incarcerated at the Communications Management Unit in Indiana.
-According to his wife, the high-security facility keeps him in solitary confinement for 22 hours daily, and he is allowed only two fifteen-minute calls weekly.
-Dana divulged in the documentary that Marty’s communication is heavily monitored.
+Marty was sentenced to ten years in prison and was subsequently incarcerated in a few different federal prisons across the nation.
+According to his wife, there was even a time a high-security facility kept him in solitary confinement for 22 hours daily, and he was allowed only two fifteen-minute calls weekly.
+Dana divulged in the documentary that Marty’s communication were heavily monitored.
 Yet, he continues to support social causes and voices his opinions on government policies by corresponding with media organizations through her.

 Read More: Lou and Linda Pelletier: Where Are Justina’s Parents Now?